Other Items Related to Form 990-T (Continuation)

 Form SS-4, Application for Employer Identification Number (EIN)

-Use Form SS-4 to apply for an EIN.
+Use this form apply for an employer identification number (EIN).
 An EIN is a nine-digit number (for example, 12-3456789) assigned to sole proprietors, corporations, partnerships, estates, trusts, and other entities for tax filing and reporting purposes.

 Form W-2, Wage and Tax Statement